ObAblakulov/friend-platform/README.md

 * Secrets kept in environment variables and never committed
 * Anonymous flows minimize personally identifying data

-## For recruiters and hiring managers
+## ⭐For recruiters and hiring managers

 Summary of my work:
 * Real-time app architecture using Supabase subscriptions and a mobile client